 An employer should follow a proper disciplinary process if it believes that an employee may be guilty of misconduct, which can be broken down into misconduct and potentially gross misconduct.
 There should be an investigation into the suspected misconduct and generally it is a question of common sense as to what constitutes misconduct, based on whether a reasonable employer would consider it to be such.

 If, after investigation, it is decided that a disciplinary hearing is required, this should be arranged promptly but giving the employee proper time to prepare.
-The employer should appoint a senior employee to act as the Chairman of the hearing.
-If at all possible, the Chairman should be someone who has not been involved with the underlying circumstances and not been the investigator.

 We are highly experienced in advising on all aspects of disciplinary and grievance issues, including :-